 London-based American artist Cecilia Charlton received a BFA Painting in 2015 from Hunter College in NYC, and an MA Painting from the Royal College of Art, London in 2018.
 She creates hand-sewn embroideries that engage with the formal histories of abstraction to explore a broad range of themes including the cosmos, memory, and current events.
 Through manipulations of geometric pattern and colour her artworks achieve an optically challenging and playful approach, questioning the hierarchy between painting and textiles.

-Questions of feminism, gender roles, and social justice are inherently part of the work.
-What does it mean for a woman to sew today?
-Is it feminist?
-Is it anti-feminist?
-Spanning the mediums of textiles, installation, and art in the social sphere, the work results in conversation tending towards both the personal and the political.
+Themes of feminism, human history, time and transcendence are inherently part of the hand-sewn work, and her investigation into the history of textiles from creative, cultural, and socio-economic perspectives underpins Charlton’s studio practice.
+Spanning the mediums of textiles, installation, and art in the social sphere, the work results in conversation tending towards both the personal and the universal.